99shailesh/TextEd/README.md

 # TextEd
- simple text eidtor in C#/.Net Miniproject
+ simple text eidtor using C#/.Net Miniproject

 ## How to use this repo
 * download/pull this repo